 It is therefore important if we are to provide for a future of growing service to a growing Fellowship that we look for the following qualities in our Trustees.

 a) Leadership

-In AA this includes qualities of enabling a member to help his or her Group or city or area to grow with a minimum of friction and a maximum of good feeling.
+In AA this includes qualities of enabling a member to help their group or city or area to grow with a minimum of friction and a maximum of good feeling.

 b) Grasp of AA structure